bkellenb/aerial_wildlife_detection_mee_2020/readme.md

+# DISCLAIMER

+This is a snapshot of the following repo that captures the state of the code at the time the following paper was published:

+> Kellenberger, B., Morris, D., Tuia, D.: "AIDE: Accelerating Image-Based Ecological Surveys with Interactive Machine Learning". _Methods in Ecology and Evolution_, in press.

+This fork has been created for archiving purposes only.
+To view the official release (including latest updates), please refer to the URL as follows: https://github.com/microsoft/aerial_wildlife_detection.

 # AIDE: Annotation Interface for Data-driven Ecology

 AIDE is two things in one: <i>a tool for manually annotating images</i> and <i>a tool for training and running machine (deep) learning models</i>.
 Those two things are coupled in an <i>active learning loop</i>: the human annotates a few images, the system trains a model, that model is used to make predictions and to select more images for the human to annotate, etc.